SHMModbus/modbus_rtu_client_shm/docs/index.md

 The application requires a serial device (```--device```) and a client id (```--id```) as arguments.
 All other arguments are optional.

 By using the command line argument ```--monitor``` all incoming and outgoing packets are printed on stdout.
-This option should be used carefully, as it generates large amounts of output depending on the masters polling cycle and the number of used registers.
+This option should be used carefully, as it generates large amounts of output depending on the Modbus servers polling cycle and the number of used registers.

 The client creates four shared memories and names them ```modbus_DO```, ```modbus_DI```, ```modbus_AO``` and ```modbus_AI``` by default.
 The prefix modbus_ can be changed via the argument ```--name-prefix```.